 Disclosures

-VL is an author of several references cited in this monograph.
-VL declares that he has no competing interests.
+VL is an author of several references cited in this topic.
+VL declares that she has no competing interests.

 José Ramón Franco, MD, MPH